XueQiangFan/M2pred/README.md

 ## The RNA solvent accessibility result

-*The protein solvent accessibility result of each rsidue should be found in the outputted file, i.e., " protein name +.rsa".
+*The RNA solvent accessibility result of each rsidue should be found in the outputted file, i.e., " RNA name +.rsa".
 In each result file, where "NO" is the position of each residue in your RNA, where "AA" is the name of each residue in your RNA, where "RSA" is the predicted relative accessible surface area of each residue in your RNA, and where "ASA" is the predicted accessible surface area of each nucleotide in your RNA.

 ## Update History:

-First release 2022-02-21
+First release 2022-05-27

 ## References